Germany–United States relations

 Today, Germany and the United States are close and strong allies.
 In the mid and late 19th century, millions of Germans migrated to farms and industrial jobs in the United States, especially in the Midwest.
 Later, the two nations fought each other in World War I (1917–1918) and World War II (1941–1945).
 After 1945 the U.S., with the United Kingdom and France, occupied Western Germany and built a demilitarized democratic society.
 West Germany achieved independence in 1949.
 It joined NATO in 1955, with the caveat that its security policy and military development would remain closely tied to that of France, the UK and the United States.
-While West Germany was becoming closely integrated with the U.S. and NATO, East Germany became an Eastern Bloc satellite state closely tied to the Soviet Union and the Warsaw Pact.
-After communist rule ended in Eastern Europe amid the Revolutions of 1989 and the fall of the Berlin Wall, Germany was reunified.
+While West Germany was becoming a Western Bloc state closely integrated with the U.S. and NATO, East Germany became an Eastern Bloc satellite state closely tied to the Soviet Union and the Warsaw Pact.
+After communist rule ended in Eastern Europe amid the Revolutions of 1989 and the fall of the Berlin Wall, Germany was reunified and the allied powers subsequently restored full sovereignty to Germany with the Treaty on the Final Settlement with Respect to Germany.
 The reunified Federal Republic of Germany became a full member of the European Union (then European Community), NATO and one of the closest allies of the United States.
-In 2022 Germany is working with NATO and the European Union to defeat the Russian invasion of Ukraine.
+Since 2022 Germany has been working with NATO and the European Union to give aid to Ukraine in the ongoing Russian invasion of Ukraine.
 In the process Germany is sharply reducing its dependence on Russian oil and gas.
-Germany has the third-largest economy in the world, after the U.S. and China.
-Today, both the countries enjoy a "special relationship".